 The book gives an insight into Jane Austen’s family explaining how many siblings she had and also what life was like when she was young.
 Little One was shocked that girls were not allowed to attend school and this encouraged lots of conversations about life in the past and about rules.
 Jane Austen was a talented individual who always had a passion for writing and storytelling.
 Her books have proved such a success and of course much of her work has been televised and made in to films.

 The text is very simply written and perfect for Little One who is approaching 4.
 At the end of each of the Little People and Big Dream books are also timelines of significant dates.
 On Jane Austen’s timeline it includes that an image of Jane Austen is on British pound notes which really is representative of how loved she is and how she continues to bring joy to many of us who continue to read her work around the world.
-To see more of this book or to purchase head to Amazon.

 I’m sure you will agree that the Little People, Big Dreams is absolutely brilliant.
 I look forward to reading more books in the series with my girls and I am so pleased that such strong, talented women are being celebrated.